Logiqx/sse-results/README.md

 There are 3 main reasons for building this "fuzzy matching" functionality as actual code:

-1. The initial process of getting competitor names consistent between 1998 to 2021 was a lot less tedious and less prone to error.
+1. The initial process of getting competitor names consistent across all years is a lot less tedious and less prone to error.
-2. The automated testing which compares newly generated results with past results can recognise the names in the original results.
+2. The automated testing which compares newly generated WSW results with past results can recognise names in the original results.
 3. All future competitors with "fuzzy matches" to names in previous years can be highlighted automatically by the reporting process.